Southwestern Native American jewelry is a term for any Native jewelry from the American Southwest, a specific region covering the following states:

 Southwestern Turquoise Jewelry

-- Blue with a brownish-red spiderweb matrix
+- The color is a combination of blue with a brownish-red spiderweb matrix.

 Southwestern Coral Jewelry

-While it’s true sterling silver and turquoise are the most prevalent materials used across all of the Southwestern Native American tribes, this was not always the case.
-Spanish travelers introduced coral from the deep sea to Native American jewelry-makers.
-Prior to that, spiny oyster shells and other similar materials brought by coastal tribes along traditional trade routes were used to make beads.
-It was not long before coral was set in silver.
+Sterling silver and turquoise are commonly used materials in Southwestern Native American jewelry.
+However, this was not always the case.
+Spanish travelers introduced coral to Native American jewelry-makers, who previously used spiny oyster shells and other materials brought by coastal tribes.
+Coral quickly became popular and was set in silver.

 0 Comments for “An Authentic Guide to Buying Traditional Native American Southwest Jewelry”